MicrosoftDocs/OfficeDocs-SkypeForBusiness/Lync/LyncServer/lync-server-2013-planning-for-hybrid-deployments.md

 You must have the following configured in your environment in order to implement and deploy a hybrid deployment.

-  - A Microsoft Office 365 tenant with Skype for Business Online enabled.
+  - A Microsoft Office 365 organization with Skype for Business Online enabled.
 Note that you can use only a single tenant for a hybrid configuration with your on-premises deployment.

   - A single on-premises deployment (infrastructure) of Skype for Business Server or Lync Server that is deployed in a supported topology.
 See Topology Requirements.